 It is reusable

-React JS enables developers to create reusable components.
-Each UI element that you’ve already written can be used anywhere.
-React allows you to group these elements into sections or pages and insert them anywhere needed in the project with the same functions.
-Eventually, you get less code, less time and simpler testing, and more consistency.
+React enables developers to create reusable components.
+Each UI element you’ve already written can be used anywhere else at any time.
+The library allows you to group these elements into sections or pages and insert them anywhere needed in the current projects with the same functions.
+Eventually, you get less code, less time, simpler testing, and more consistency.

-You can quickly update React JS components in a few seconds.
-The developer needs to define each component’s logic just once and maintain the changes of the selected items either in bulk or individually.
+You can quickly update any component in React in just a few seconds.
+The developer needs to define each component’s logic just once and maintain the selected items’ changes in bulk or individually.

 Accelerated Speed due to Virtual DOM

-ReactJS optimizes this by leveraging its Virtual DOM to speed up the websites.
-The virtual representation of DOM (Document Object Model) significantly cuts the time of the operation.
-React’s reconciliation algorithm calculates the minimal set of changes to be applied to the actual DOM.
-So instead of updating dozens of elements with every single change, ReactJS updates only one item that was modified.
+At the same time, React.js optimizes this by leveraging its Virtual DOM to speed up the websites.
+The virtual representation of DOM significantly cuts the time of the operation.
+The reconciliation algorithm calculates the minimal set of changes to be applied to the actual DOM.
+So, instead of updating dozens of elements with every single change, React.js updates only one modified item.